Porphyrytic/DataCleaning_Assignment/README.md

 ## Running the script:

-The run_analysis.R script is assumes your working directory is the parent directory of the dataset as downloaded from the link above.
+The run_analysis.R script assumes your working directory is the parent directory of the dataset (originally named 'UCI HAR Dataset' but this name is not necessary for the script to work) .

 It can be run using the following command:

 source('working_directory/run_analysis.R')

-It assumes that the original directory structure of the zipped dataset has been preserved following decompression.
+The script assumes that the original directory structure of the zipped dataset has been preserved following decompression.
 In particular, the following files must be found:

-In the parent directory (Originally named 'UCI HAR Dataset' but not necessary for the script to work):
+In the parent directory:
-* 'features.txt': List of all features.
+* 'features.txt': List of all features/variables.
 * 'activity_labels.txt': Links the class labels with their activity name.

 In the train sub-directory:
 * 'train/X_train.txt': Training data set.
 * 'train/y_train.txt': Training activity labels.
-* 'train/subject_train.txt: Identifies the Individual Subjects
+* 'train/subject_train.txt: Identifies the Individual Subjects in the training group.

 In the test sub-directory:
 * 'test/X_test.txt': Test set.
 * 'test/y_test.txt': Test activity labels.
-* 'test/subject_test.txt: Identifies the Individual Subjects
+* 'test/subject_test.txt: Identifies the Individual Subjects in the test group.

-The script will create two data frames (Table_1 and Table_2) and write out Table_2 as Analysis.txt.
+The script will create two data frames (Table_1 and Table_2) and write out Table_2 as "Analysis.txt".
 All other intermediate data is removed during processing.

 ## Outputs